dbissell6/DFIR/Blue_Book/Blue_Book.md

 ![Pasted image 20240323011307](https://github.com/dbissell6/DFIR/assets/50979196/30907313-2a87-4db4-a7da-a1994cc302a1)

+### Audio files (e.g., MP3, WAV)
+Information can be hidden in the frequency spectrum of the audio signal, in unused space within the file, or by modifying the phase of the audio waveform.
+### Video files (e.g., MP4, AVI)
+Information can be hidden within the individual frames of the video, in unused space within the file, or by modifying the motion vectors of the video stream.

 ### Compressed Files (.zip, .rar, .tar.gz, .7z, .bz2, .cab, ...)

 Compressed files are a common way of packaging and distributing multiple files or directories as a single archive.
 In a CTF, compressed files may contain clues or important information that can aid in solving challenges.
 Here are some common types of compressed files: